-[Last updated on June 13, 2019] There may be instances when you'd want external users to access HTTP servers located behind your corporate firewall.
-A secure way of doing this is by allowing access to those servers through an HTTP reverse proxy.
-In this short tutorial, we'll show you the basic steps of achieving this using JSCAPE MFT Gateway.
+There may be instances when you'd want external users to access HTTP servers located behind your corporate firewall.
+A secure way of doing that is by allowing access to those servers through a HTTP reverse proxy.
+In this short tutorial, we'll show you how this can be achieved using JSCAPE MFT Gateway.

-Step 1: Launch the MFT Gateway Manager, go to Services and then click the Add button.
+Step 1: Go to Services and then click the Add button.

-Local host and port - The listening IP address and port number for the HTTP service on your JSCAPE MFT Gateway instance.
-This is where your users will be connecting to.
+Local host and port - The listening IP address and port for HTTP service on your JSCAPE MFT Gateway instance.

 Enable URL Rewriting - For HTTP/S protocols you may need to have JSCAPE MFT Gateway rewrite certain HTTP/S headers and/or content.
-We won't be discussing that now but you can read more about Setting URL rewrite rules for more information.
+See Setting URL rewrite rules for more information.

-Once complete, the HTTP reverse proxy service will be displayed in your Services panel as shown below.
+Once complete, the HTTP reverse proxy service will be displayed in your Services panel as shown in Figure 5.

 To connect to your HTTP service via the reverse proxy, fire up your favorite web browser and connect to the listening IP address and port of JSCAPE MFT Gateway defined in Step 3.